Saul Zaentz: Creedence Clearwater Revival

-("Zanz Kant Danz", "Mr. Greed"), which were thinly veiled slams at Zaentz.
+Songs about the experience on Fogerty's 1985 album Centerfield – "Zanz Kant Danz" and "Mr. Greed" – were thinly veiled slams at Zaentz.
+Defamation of character lawsuits followed for the lyric, "Zanz can't dance but he'll steal your money".
+The defamation issue was settled with Warner Bros. and Fogerty changing the title and lyric to "Vanz Kant Danz".
+Fogerty countersued for reimbursement of attorneys' fees and in a decision by the U.S. Supreme Court, Fogerty v.
+Fantasy, 510 U.S. 517 (1994), he won.

-Defamation of character lawsuits followed for the lyric, "Zanz can't dance but he'll steal your money", and also claiming that the melodic line in "The Old Man Down the Road" was a lift from the Fantasy-copyrighted-but-Fogerty-written song "Run Through the Jungle" from CCR's successful album Cosmo's Factory (1970).
-The defamation issue was settled, with Warner Bros. and Fogerty changing the title and lyric to "Vanz Kant Danz".
-Zaentz lost on the copyright issue when a jury found Fogerty not liable.
+Zaentz also unsuccessfully sued Fogerty for plagiarism, claiming that the melodic line in "The Old Man Down the Road" (on Centerfield) was a lift from the song "Run Through the Jungle" from CCR's 1970 album Cosmo's Factory; the song was written by Fogerty but Fantasy owned the copyright.
+Zaentz sought $140 million in damages but lost, in Fantasy, Inc. v.
+Fogerty, when a jury found Fogerty not liable.

-Fogerty in turn claimed the label misled him about investing and managing his earnings from royalties, resulting in a devastating financial loss.
-Years later, when Zaentz sold his interest in Fantasy, Fogerty almost immediately re-signed with the label.
+Fogerty continued to maintain that the label misled him about investing and managing his earnings from royalties, resulting in devastating financial loss.
+Years later, after Zaentz sold his interest in Fantasy, Fogerty almost immediately re-signed with the label.